 You should also be given the chance to make a ‘Victim Personal Statement’ (VPS) – this is your opportunity to explain to people how the crime has affected you.
 If your case goes to court, it may be shared with people in the courtroom.

 - You'll be able to make a VPS at the same time as you give your witness statement to the police.
+You can also make your VPS some time after you have given a witness statement.
 Even if you aren’t required to give a witness statement because you weren’t actually a witness to the crime, you can still you can still provide a VPS if you are:intimidated or vulnerable, have been persistently targeted, or are the victim of a serious crime

 - the parent or guardian of a young victim of crime

 - a close relative of someone who's died as a result of the crime

 You can still report crimes to the police that happened a long time ago - the process and investigation will be the same as for a recent incident.

 Whatever your situation and whenever the crime took place, you are still entitled to receive help and support.